rgambee/rgambee.github.io/education/continuing.md

 The third ML course I took was NYU's Deep Learning with Professor Yann LeCun, which was much more substantial than the previous two courses I took.
-I followed the material from the [2021 version of the course] (https://atcold.github.io/NYU-DLSP21/), which was the most recent one available at the time.
+I followed the material from the [2021 version of the course ](https://atcold.github.io/NYU-DLSP21/), which was the most recent one available at the time.
 The lectures were split between LeCunn and assistant professor Alfredo Canziani, whom I have to thank for making this material freely available.
 I enjoyed Canziani's teaching style, visualizations and attention to detail in the slides.
 The 2021 version of the course placed a big emphasis on energy-based models, which weren't a concept I had come across before, at least not formally.

 My overall biggest criticism of the course is that the lectures had little relevance to the later assignments.
 While the first two courses I took held my